 Taking 'moist snuff' is still a distinctively male habit.
-Among ninth-year pupils in 2005, 20 per cent of boys and 6 per cent of girls claim to have this habit.
-For the boys' part, this means a return to the proportion of 'snuffers' seen in 1997 - after a temporary increase -, while snuff-taking in girls has been increasing more or less constantly since that year, even though the share was actually slightly higher in 2004.
-Among 18-year-old men undergoing conscription, 33 per cent used snuff, and upwards of three-fourths did so on a daily basis.
+Among ninth-year pupils in 2006, 20 per cent of boys and 7 per cent of girls claim to have this habit.
+For the boys' part, this means a return to the proportion of 'snuffers' seen in 1997 - after a temporary increase - while snuff-taking in girls has been increasing more or less constantly since that year.
+Among second-year pupils at upper-secondary schools, just under one-third of boys and 10 per cent of girls use snuff.
+Among 18-year-old men undergoing conscription, the proportion of snuffers was the same - 33 per cent - and upwards of three-fourths of them used snuff on a daily basis.
 Since 2000, snuff use has increased somewhat among these 18-year-old men.

-Annual snuff sales have been rising steadily since 1970 - from about 400 to 900 grams per inhabitant aged 15 years or more.
+Annual snuff sales rose steadily between 1970 and 2002 - from about 400 to 920 grams per inhabitant aged 15 years or more.
+Since then sales have fallen slightly, amounting to 880 grams in 2005.
 At the end of the 1980s, 17 per cent of adult men (16-84-year-olds) and 1 per cent of adult women used snuff.
-In 2004, the corresponding numbers were 23 per cent and 3 per cent, respectively.
+In 2005, the corresponding numbers were 23 per cent and 3 per cent, respectively.
 All available studies show snuff-taking to be the most prevalent among 25-44-year-old men.

 Smoking has not decreased uniformly across all strata of society.
 While half a century ago the very highest rates of smoking prevalence were found in better-off groups, the present situation is the reverse.
 There is a clear social gradient in that daily smoking is more frequent among blue-collar workers, the financially vulnerable and people on low incomes.
 When it comes to snuff, however, socio-economic variables are less important.
-Among men, blue-collar workers are more likely than white-collar workers to use snuff, but no such difference can be seen for women.
+Among men, bluecollar workers are more likely than white-collar workers to use snuff, but no such difference can be seen for women.